11bunno11/ternbook/SPECSHEET.md

 | **POST** |	`/api/gossip/receive` |	Accept a heartbeat bundle from a federated instance |

 Heartbeat (POST /api/heartbeat)
 Sites call this to register or renew.
-The server fetches and validates /.well-known/ternbook.json from the site before accepting.
+The server fetches and
+<br>validates /.well-known/ternbook.json from the site before accepting.

 ternbook.json schema: